Privacy Policy

 6.1.1 Why our primary hosting is in the United States

-Our main application data currently sits in data centres on the US East Coast.
-At our present scale, those locations offer a reasonable balance of connectivity, reliability, and latency for a global service.
+At our present scale, US East Coast data centres offer a reasonable balance of connectivity, reliability, and latency for a global service.
 The choice is operational rather than privacy-driven, and alternatives are kept under review.

-The trade-off matters.
-Storing primary data in the United States brings it within reach of lawful access requests under US law, including the Clarifying Lawful Overseas Use of Data Act (the "CLOUD Act").
-Under the CLOUD Act, a provider of electronic communication service or remote computing service subject to US jurisdiction can be required to produce data in its possession, custody, or control, even if that data is stored outside the United States.
-US hosting, and the use of providers subject to US jurisdiction, therefore carries a foreign-government access exposure that some other setups do not.
+It has privacy consequences.
+Storing primary data in the United States brings it within reach of lawful access requests under US law, including the Clarifying Lawful Overseas Use of Data Act (the "CLOUD Act"), under which a provider subject to US jurisdiction can be required to produce data in its possession, custody, or control, even if stored outside the United States.
+US hosting therefore carries a foreign-government access exposure that some other setups do not.
+We treat this as a real privacy issue, and it is factored into our transfer impact assessments, provider reviews, and legal request procedures (Sections 6.2 and 14).

 6.1.2 Regional hosting under evaluation